portalnesia/portalnesia/docs/api/v1/app-settings.md

 ### Scopes

 ***Optional***
 Scope that your application requests.
-The available scope is a list of scopes that have been approved for your portalnesia account.
+The available scope is a list of scopes that have been approved for your portalnesia apps.
 Read more about scope [here](/developer/docs/scopes).